department-of-veterans-affairs/va.gov-team/products/health-care/beneficiary-travel/product/mvp_rollout_plan.md

 ### Define the Rollback process

 Our PM, Engineering Lead, Research Lead, and stakeholders will monitor analytics both on Google Analytics and DataDog.
-If they see a spike in errors or unexpected behavior, they will flag to the engineering team that the toggle needs to be disabled.
+If they see a spike in errors or unexpected behavior, they will flag to the engineering team that there is a problem.
+The engineering team will do the following:
+#### If a critical severity issue
+1. The feature toggle will be disabled for all users
+2. Debugging will start immediately
+3. The fix will be tested and deployed through normal CI/CD practices
+4. The feature toggle will be re-enabled, possibly at a lower percentage of logged-in users
+#### If a high-severity issue
+1. The feature toggle will remain enabled, possibly at a reduction of availability (e.g. lowered percentage of logged in users)
+2. The offending commit will be reverted through normal `git` operations
+3. A fix will be highly prioritized and worked on
+4. The fix will be tested and deployed through normal CI/CD practices
+#### If a low-severity issue
+1. The toggle will remain enabled with no reduction in availability
+2. A fix will be prioritized and worked on
+3. The fix will be tested and deployed through normal CI/CD practices, with no interruption to feature uptime.

 ### Phase I: moderated production testing (also known as User Acceptance Testing, or UAT)